mukaibot/azure-sdk-for-ruby/README.md

 This project provides a Ruby Gem that makes it easy to access and manage Microsoft Azure Services like Storage, Service Bus and Virtual Machines.

-**note** this has been forked from the main Microsoft repo.
-This was after a bit of frustration that community contributions were being ignored.
+**Note** *this has been forked from the main Microsoft repo.
+This was after a bit of frustration that community contributions were being ignored.*

 This repo has the following enhancements over the original:
 * Provision VMs from custom images